File a complaint

 for certain specific infringements, these time limits may be reduced or extended.
 For example, the limitation period for an insult is 3 months, while the limitation period for terrorism is 30 years.

-For a crime against a minor, a new deadline starts from the majority of the victim.
+For a crime against a minor, a new time limit starts from the majority of the victim.
 For example, a minor victim of rape may lodge a complaint until the age of 48 years, i.e. 30 years after the age of majority (a special period of 30 years, which begins with the age of majority).

 The complaint triggers a police investigation.
 The investigation may be followed by a possible judgment of the perpetrator by the court.